loxaxs/extended-sim-brothel/README.md

 - **Joy** is interesting, but it might be superfluous.
 I might remove it
 - **Libido** is interesting, ~~but it might be superfluous as well.
 I might remove it as well~~ I've decided I'll keep it
 - **Health** is interesting and a very common stat in sex management games.
 I'll keep it.
-- **Refinement** is unique to SBFG and is interesting.
+- **Refinement** is unique to HSB and is interesting.
 I think I'll take some inspiration from it, but it won't be kept as-is.

 ### Charisma, beauty and prominence